willfaught/willfaught.github.io/content/blog/2018-03-02-what-i-learnt-from-building-3-high-traffic-web-applications-on-an-embedded-key-value-store.md

 Anthony Alaribe:

 >Firstly, a NoSQL key value store is fast, much faster than a comparable relational database.
 Its speed comes from its simplicity.
 A key value database stores a data record using one primary key.
 The key means the record is uniquely identifiable, and can be directly accessed.
-Other than this, it’s up to the developer to architect any more complexity in accessing data.
+Other than this, it's up to the developer to architect any more complexity in accessing data.
 >
 >![the dark side](https://cdn-images-1.medium.com/max/800/1*zTzSNjtU-kudy78iZss1vw.png)